acktreptow/little-lemon-mobile-ux-ui/README.md

 # Little Lemon Mobile UX/UI Showcase

 Welcome to Little Lemon!
-A Chicago-based Mediterranean restaurant in desperate need of a reserve-a-table feature for its website.
+A Chicago-based Mediterranean restaurant.

 This was the final project for the Principles of UX/UI Design chapter of Meta's Front-End Developer certification.